venkat90-i/SILICON-SCAFFOLD/pocv1/README.md

 ## 🚀 How to Use

 ### 1. Launching
-Navigate to your project directory in the WSL terminal and run:
+Navigate to your project directory in the Linux terminal and run:
 ```bash
 python3 pocv1.py